Towards Context-Agnostic Learning Using Synthetic Data: Context-agnostic learning

+In this work, we will consider the special case when $\mathcal{X} \subseteq \mathcal{C}$.
+Conceptually, the context space is an ``ambient space'' containing not only valid inputs, but also random noise or irrelevant classes; the input space is a subset of the context space for which there exists a well-defined label.
+For example, in our experiments we explore such a decomposition for the task of traffic sign recognition, where the object space $\mathcal{O}$ consists of traffic signs viewed from different angles, the context space $\mathcal{C}$ is unconstrained pixel space, and the input space $\mathcal{X}$ is the set of images that contain a traffic sign.

+Recall that the standard objective of learning is to find a good classifier for an unknown subdomain $\mathcal{X}_{P_T} \subseteq \mathcal{X}$.
 We consider instead the task of learning a classifier on the entire input space $\mathcal{X}$.
-Clearly, if this problem is realizable, then we do not even need to know the target domain $D_T$, since
+To sample from $\mathcal{X}$ we are given oracle access to the observation function and draw (labelled) samples from $\mathcal{O}$ and $\mathcal{C}$ independently.
+Clearly, if this problem is realizable, i.e., there exists $h^* \in \mathcal{H}$ for which $R_{\mathcal{X}}(h^*) = 0$, then we do not even need to know the target domain $P_T$, since

-This is not a viable solution, however, since learning a classifier on $\mathcal{X}$ generally requires many more samples than learning a classifier on $\mathcal{X}_{D_T}$.
-The key observation is that the information necessary for a given classification task is often much smaller in dimension than the original input space.
-For instance, when the classification task is object recognition, there are far more degrees of freedom in the background of the image than in the foreground objects.
-What we would really like is to separate the tasks of (1) learning to classify from the ``important'' dimensions while (2) learning to ignore the ``noise'' dimensions.